I-J-C/MarshallSpeakers/README.md

 # MarshallSpeakers
-Offshoot website of the Marshall Speakers site selling new products
+Mock offshoot website of the Marshall Speakers site selling new products